 Reader donations help power our non-profit reporting.

 Rocky Mountain Gun Owners v.
-Town of Superior: On July 7, two gun groups, Rocky Mountain Gun Owners and the National Association for Gun Rights, joined a local resident in bringing a challenge to Superior’s semiautomatic rifle ban, enacted a year after a mass shooting at a supermarket in nearby Boulder left 10 people dead.
+Town of Superior: On July 7, 2022, two gun groups, Rocky Mountain Gun Owners and the National Association for Gun Rights, joined a local resident in bringing a challenge to Superior’s semiautomatic rifle ban, enacted a year after a mass shooting at a supermarket in nearby Boulder left 10 people dead.
 The plaintiffs argue that the ordinance contradicts the history-and-tradition framework that Bruen directed lower courts to apply to Second Amendment cases.
 On July 22, U.S. District Judge Raymond Moore, an appointee of Barack Obama, agreed, concluding that the “plaintiffs have a strong likelihood of success on the merits” and issuing a temporary restraining order halting enforcement of the ordinance.
-More lawsuits could follow: The city councils in Boulder and Louisville approved assault weapon bans in June, and Boulder County is considering one.

 Delaware State Sportsmen’s Association v.
-Delaware Department of Safety and Homeland Security: On July 20, an NRA-backed consortium of local gun rights groups filed a lawsuit in U.S. District Court challenging the state’s three-week-old law prohibiting sales of certain semiautomatic rifles.
+Delaware Department of Safety and Homeland Security: On July 20, 2022, an NRA-backed consortium of local gun rights groups filed a lawsuit in U.S. District Court challenging the state’s three-week-old law prohibiting sales of certain semiautomatic rifles.
 The plaintiffs, which include local gun groups and private citizens, argue that since Delaware’s assault weapons ban was inspired by Maryland’s, and the Supreme Court vacated a challenge to Maryland’s ban and sent it back to a lower court for reconsideration because of Bruen, Delaware’s ban should be voided.
+On September 9, 2022, the plaintiffs filed an amended complaint expanding on their argument that the state’s new semiautomatic rifle ban does not satisfy Bruen’s history-and-tradition test.

 Prince George’s County, Maryland